JaneeshaJ2001/Data-Analysis-and-ML-with-MATLAB/README.md

 ### Methodology

-- Data Collection : Audio signals were sourced from online databases, field recordings.
+- Data Collection ;
+        *   Audio signals were sourced from online databases, field recordings.

-- Annotation and Labeling: Using Matlab's Signal Labeler app, each audio signal was labeled.
+- Annotation and Labeling :
+        *   Using Matlab's Signal Labeler app, each audio signal was labeled.
 Moan and trill regions of blue whale sounds were marked with their start and end times.
 If no trill was discernible, the trill annotation was assigned values of 0 for start time, end time, and duration.

+- Feature Extraction :
-- Feature Extraction: Moan and trill timings, durations, and average spectral centroid, were extracted from each audio signal using Matlab scripts.
-These features are crucial to distinguish between blue whale and non-blue whale sounds.
+        *   Moan and trill timings, durations, and average spectral centroid, were extracted from each audio signal using Matlab scripts.

+- Dataset Organization :
-- Dataset Organization: The dataset was structured in CSV format, with each row representing an audio recording and its corresponding annotations and extracted features.
+        *   The dataset was structured in CSV format, with each row representing an audio recording and its corresponding annotations and extracted features.
 A "Label" column was included to classify each recording as either containing blue whale sounds (1) or not (0).

 ## Task 2